Wake Tech & Wake County Public Schools

 There are unique benefits to being a WECHS student:

 - Classes are located on the Wake Tech Health Science campus adjacent to WakeMed Raleigh Campus as well as on Wake Tech's Northern Campus.

-- The school accepts a very limited number of students (no more than 100 in August 2006).
-With a maximum of 400 students in the entire school at any given time, the WECHS promises to provide the most personal environment possible.
+- The school accepts a very limited number of students.
+With a small number of students in the entire school at any given time, the WECHS promises to provide the most personal environment possible.

 - In addition to classroom instruction, students will participate in job shadowing and internships at WakeMed.
 A successful experience offers potential for employment with the hospital system.